Careline

 We have a monitoring service known as "I'm OK".
 We can install a unit in your home and you simply press the green flashing button each day to let us know you're well.

 If you don’t press the button, we will be alerted so that we can check up on you and get help if needed.
-For more information on the "I'm OK" service (or any other Careline service), feel free to give us a call on 01204 335733.
+For more information on the "I'm OK" service (or any other Careline service), please feel free to get in touch.

 If you haven’t pressed the button by an agreed time, our Careline Team will be alerted and will contact your relatives.